Fnandoz/AutoClick/README.md

 PyAutoClick

-An basic auto click for games and others.
+An basic auto click for games and others things.

 Using Python 2.x and PyAutoGUI.